grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

   MAX_CONCURRENT_STREAMS.
 - When an RPC dispatched on one of the connections completes.

-When failing an RPC due to all connections failing or due to being in backoff, note that the RPC will be eligible for transparent retries (see [A6]), because no wire traffic was produced for it.
+When failing an RPC due to the subchannel not having any established connections, note that the RPC will be eligible for transparent retries (see [A6]), because no wire traffic was produced for it.

+#### Interaction Between Channel and Subchannel

+Today, when the channel does an LB pick and gets back a subchannel, it calls a method on that subchannel to get its underlying connection.
+There are only two possible results:

+1. The subchannel returns a ref to the underlying connection.
+2. The subchannel returns null to indicate that it no longer has a working connection.
+This case can happen due to a race between the LB policy picking the subchannel and the transport seeing a GOAWAY or disconnection;
+   when that occurs, the channel will queue the RPC (i.e., it is treated the same as if the picker indicated to queue the RPC) in the expectation that the LB policy will soon see the subchannel report the disconnection and will return a new picker, at which point a new pick will be done for the queued RPC.

+With this design, the API used for this interaction between the channel and the subchannel will need to change.

+TODO: figure out details, then revise pseudo-code below

+TODO: interaction with circuit breaking -- i.e., when we do call the call tracker to indicate that the RPC has started?

 #### Subchannel Pseudo-Code